Rainiers and AquaSox are back, and the thrills are palpable

 “Were incredibly grateful that we get to start a season on Thursday.
 We don’t know where it’s going to end as far as how many people we will have out here or where the pandemic will be.
 But we do know that we’re having a 2021 baseball season from now through mid September, and that’s about as good as it gets right now.”

-Everett will start the season at 25-percent capacity when it returns home next Tuesday, which means about 1,000 fans.
+Everett will start the season at 25% capacity when it returns home next Tuesday, which means about 1,000 fans.
 That total figures to be in flux as the guidelines evolve throughout the season.
 The AquaSox are adjusting to life as a full-season team (“we’re embracing it,’’ Tetzlaff said), rather than starting play in June after the draft.
 It’s a new reality that will require working with the Everett School District on coordinating scheduling at Funko Field, which is also used by Everett Community College and high-school baseball teams in the spring.

 But all the logistical challenges are welcome compared to the misery of facing an empty ballpark.